+Looking for a Business Attorney in Encino, CA or the Los Angeles area?
+What’s the Best Course of Action to Protect Yourself in Business?
 The Law Office of Frederick S. Schwartz has over two decades of experience assisting individual and small business owners with their legal needs.
 This experience includes Limited Liability Company (LLC) and Corporation formation; reviewing and drafting agreements such as contracts, non-disclosure agreements, settlement and releases, independent contractor agreements, and other related matters.
-Frederick S. Schwartz has substantial litigation, mediation, arbitration, and trial experience representing both Plaintiffs and Defendants in business disputes.
+The Encino based Law Office of Frederick S. Schwartz has substantial litigation, mediation, arbitration, and trial experience representing both Plaintiffs and Defendants in business disputes.

 Prior to becoming an attorney, Frederick Schwartz lived an worked in South Korea and elsewhere in Asia as a buying agent.
 This unique international business experience and the insight it provided, has been a valuable tool and asset to his business clients.
 It is the Law Office of Frederick S. Schwartz’s objective to advance its clients’ interests and get the best results while minimizing the cost and burden associated with litigation.